Salah2Eddin/Mute-when-prayer-comes/README.md

  than after a minute it will recheck

-# The the scripts for the fake press commands can be found at
+# The the scripts for the fake press commands are from:
  https://github.com/Paradoxis/Windows-Sound-Manager
 (I dont know a lot about git commands so i just put a link)